Mimetic Tensor-Vector-Scalar Cosmology: Incorporating Dark Matter, Dark Energy and Stiff Matter: Cosmological Constraints

 In our database we also use the angular diameter distance $D_A=D_M/(1+z)$ and $D_V(z)/r_d$, which is a combination of the BAO peak coordinates above, namely

 The BAO data represent the absolute distance measurements in the Universe.
 From the measurements of correlation function or power spectrum of large scale structure, we can use the BAO signal to estimate the distance scales at different redshifts.
-In practice, the BAO data are analyzed based on a fiducial cosmology and the sound horizon at drag epoch.
-We calculate the redshift of the drag epoch as:
+The BAO data are analyzed based on a fiducial cosmology and the sound horizon at the drag epoch.